pathogenic micro-organismsReading time:

 - the typhus bacillus or Eberth's bacillus; Salmonella typhi;

 - Salmonella paratyphi A and B, respectively Salmonella paratyphi and S. schottmuelleri.

-- bacillus responsible for dysentery such as:
+- bacilli responsible for dysentery such as:

 - Shigella dysenteriae and Sh. paradysenteriae;

 - Escherichia coli (common name: colibacillus) responsible for colibacillosis; in fact, there are various strains of this bacillus and some are harmless (E.coli forms part of the intestinal flora and is the main faecal contamination test-germ) while others are pathogenic and cause dysentery (one of the causes of « traveller’s diarrhoea»), urinary infections and neonatal meningitis.
-The 0157:H7strain recently detected and particularly virulent (fatalities in the USA, Canada, Scotland …); this bacillus fixes onto the intestinal wall and, while inducing bloody diarrhoea, it secretes a toxin responsible for causing haemorrhaging; this toxin is carried in the blood and capable of causing irreversible damage to the kidneys, the intestine, the pancreas and the brain.
+The 0157:H7strain recently detected is particularly virulent (fatalities in the USA, Canada, Scotland …); this bacillus fixes onto the intestinal wall and, while inducing bloody diarrhoea, it secretes a toxin responsible for causing haemorrhaging; this toxin is carried in the blood and capable of causing irreversible damage to the kidneys, the intestine, the pancreas and the brain.

 - Aeromonas hydrophila: gastro-enteritis and diarrhoea.